mlflow/mlflow/docs/source/llms/tracing/index.rst

 Ending a Trace
 ^^^^^^^^^^^^^^

 To complete the trace, end the root span using the :py:meth:`mlflow.client.MlflowClient.end_trace` method.
-This will also ensure that all associated child spans are properly closed.
+This will also ensure that all associated child spans are properly ended.

 .. code-block:: python